-Wouldn’t it be great if after adding new content to your WordPress website, the following took place … just from your page URL:
+Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

-- Every item of content you create on your website or blog would have a unique ID, making your site easier to manage.
+- Every item of content published on your site would have a unique identifier, making your site easier to manage.

 How To Set Up And Use WordPress Permalinks